 The 1950’s brought forth a major change, since the building was bought by the Immanuel Gospel Temple.
 It was then converted into a church, with the dedication services held on June 11, 1950.
 Signage from this era of the theatre’s life can still be found facing 11th Street.
 Along the front side of the building is a large sign stating, “Prayer changes things”; on the rear exterior is a smaller but still intact sign reading “Immanuel Gospel Temple.”

 In 1973, the building was then sold as a church to the new owner, Metropolitan Community Churches.
 They then sold the building in 1987.

 Since then, the theater has been available on a rental basis for movies, television shows, and private parties.
-On May 11, 2004, Sony Computer Entertainment America (SCEA) rented the Belasco for a star-studded event and release party, The Playstation 2 Underworld.
-Many movies have also been filmed on location at the Belasco Theater, including Swordfish with John Travolta, Memoirs of a Geisha, and The Illusionist with Edward Norton.
+On May 11, 2004, Sony Computer Entertainment America (SCEA) rented The Belasco for a star-studded event and release party, The Playstation 2 Underworld.
+Many movies have also been filmed on location at The Belasco, including Swordfish with John Travolta, Memoirs of a Geisha, and The Illusionist with Edward Norton.